Walter Empson

-Walter Empson (19 February 1856 – 14 June 1934) was a New Zealander teacher, headmaster and educationalist.
+Walter Empson (19 February 1856 – 14 June 1934) was a New Zealand teacher, headmaster and educationalist.

 Early life and family

 Empson was born in Eydon, Northamptonshire, England, on 19 February 1856.
 He was the eldest of the eight children of Anna Delicia Hook and her husband, Arthur John Empson, an Anglican clergyman.

 Education and career

 Empson was educated at Charterhouse before entering Trinity College, Oxford, where he gained a second-class honours degree, graduating in 1880.
 Weak eyesight had forced him to abandon his earlier intention of entering the army, and with no particular career in mind he sailed for New Zealand, probably in 1879.
 After a brief period with a survey party at Patea he worked on sheep stations in Canterbury, including his brother Arthur's farm on Rangitata Island.

 Finding this life tedious Empson tried banana growing in Fiji.
 On his return to Christchurch two years later, having lost his capital and contracted Malaria, he became secretary to the Canterbury Jockey Club.
 Then in 1884 he joined the staff of Wanganui Collegiate School under the Reverend B. W. Harvey.
 Aided by a natural flair for dealing with boys and a quick intelligence, he rapidly became an outstanding teacher.
 A notable feature of his teaching style both in and out of the classroom was his use of the dramatic: for example, a bust of Julius Caesar which adorned his classroom was paraded around the school on the ides of March.